FRRouting/frr/doc/developer/workflow.rst

 -----------

 CLI's are a complicated ugly beast.
-Additions or changes to the CLI should use a DEFUN to encapsulate one setting as much as is possible.
-Additionally as new DEFUN's are added to the system, documentation should be provided for the new commands.
+Additions or changes to the CLI should use a DEFPY to encapsulate one setting as much as is possible.
+Additionally as new DEFPY's are added to the system, documentation should be provided for the new commands.

 Backwards Compatibility